Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 1. You Learn an Awful Lot About Global Mobility

-Angie Weinberger is a renown professional with decades of experience as a Global Mobility Manager, Lecturer, Trainer and Coach.
+Angie Weinberger is a renowned professional with decades of experience as a Global Mobility Manager, Lecturer, Trainer, and Coach.
 Being her right hand for six months meant earning an incredible amount of knowledge in the field of Global Mobility and being able to get a first-hand experience in the buzzing Expat World.

 2. You get the international vibe